 It’s also important to think about the architecture of the home itself.
 Do you live in a converted loft that was once a mill building or warehouse?
 Is your home a farmhouse from the late 1700s?

 Play around with how different styles can complement and contrast the existing architectural structure.
+Even if you’re looking for a custom restaurant bar buildout, style matters.

 Remember that your floor is an important part of the overall style of the room, so don’t get bogged down in purely pragmatic considerations.
 The design of your home is a reflection of your style and personality, and well-chosen flooring can create a balanced and successful aesthetic.